Nsustain/nsustain.com/README.md

 Nsustain is not a work of few men and women.
 Instead, it's built on top of the shoulders of open-source giants.
-We'd never have been able to create Nsustain, were it not for these wonderful open-source projects.
+Without the contributions and support of these wonderful open-source projects,
+Nsustain would not have been possible.
-We sincerely thank everyone who contributed and supported these open-source projects and therefore made Nsustain possible.
+We are deeply grateful to everyone who has contributed to and supported these projects, as their efforts have allowed Nsustain to exist.

 <br>